The Psychology Behind Social Media Interactions

 Posted Aug 29, 2014

-Arriving home after a long day at the office spent almost entirely in front of the computer, you take off your shoes, make yourself a drink and, ironically, sit in front of your computer again.
-It is incredible how many of us choose to communicate with others through social media channels like Facebook and Twitter rather than speaking directly with the people we share our homes with.
-In fact, when we sit with our laptops and chat with friends, we feel we are relaxing and escaping from our daily grind into the digital world.
+Arriving home after a long day at the office spent almost entirely in front of the computer, you take off your shoes, make yourself a drink and, ironically, sit in front of another computer.
+It is incredible how many of us choose to communicate with others through social media channels like Facebook and Twitter rather than speaking directly with the people with whom we share our homes.
+In fact, when we sit with our laptops and chat with friends, we feel we are relaxing and escaping from our daily grind.

 Why does this happen?
 Why is communicating through a computer so often easier than communicating face to face?

 Social Interaction, Theory of Mind, and Emotional Involvement

 One popular platform for studying the psychological implications of social interaction is the Ultimatum game.
 In a typical Ultimatum game, one person (the divider) is in charge of dividing a resource between herself and another person (the recipient).
 Usually, the resource is an amount of money, and the divider is free to choose any division she wants.
 The recipient can accept the divider's offer, in which case the money is split accordingly, or reject the offer.
 If the offer is rejected, both players get nothing.

 In one of the most cited articles in the field of Behavioral Economic, Sanfey et al (2003) analyzed the brain processes behind recipients’ responses to unfair offers (in which the divider offers 30% or less).
 It was found that unfair offers made by human partners were rejected at a significantly higher rate than offers made by a computer, suggesting that participants had a stronger emotional reaction to unfair offers from humans than to the same offers from a computer.
 These findings were supported by neuroimaging results.
 The magnitude of activation in regions of the brain that are known to be involved in negative emotional states like pain and distress was significantly greater for unfair offers from human beings, compared with unfair offers from computer counterparts.